lsst-dm/dmtn-056/describing-datasets.rst

     .. py:attribute:: datasets

-        A dictionary with :ref:`DatasetType` names as keys and sets of :py:class:`DatasetRefs <Dataset>` of those types as values.
+        A dictionary with :ref:`DatasetType` names as keys and sets of :py:class:`DatasetRefs <DatasetRef>` of those types as values.

         Read-only (possibly only by convention); use :py:meth:`addDataset` to insert new :py:class:`DatasetRefs <DatasetRef>`.